maximenrb/Travelling_Salesman_Problem/README.md

 # Travelling Salesman Problem
 School project wich aims to implement different types of algorithm in order to solve the Travelling Salesman Problem.
 It also includes performance analysis in report.

-For more informations, please read the [subject](https://github.com/maximenrb/Travelling_Salesman_Problem/blob/master/Final_project.pdf) and the [report](https://github.com/maximenrb/Travelling_Salesman_Problem/blob/master/Report/Report.pdf)
+For more informations, please read the [subject](https://github.com/maximenrb/Travelling_Salesman_Problem/blob/master/Final_project.pdf) and the [report](https://github.com/maximenrb/Travelling_Salesman_Problem/blob/master/Report/Report.pdf).
+You can also read the [GRASP](https://github.com/maximenrb/Travelling_Salesman_Problem/blob/master/Grasp.pdf) document for more information.

 A README is available in each algorithm source folder.
 Click on the links below for direct access: